HiSET Science Study Guide: Essential Scientific Skills

 Did you know that preparing for the HiSET math test can also help you on the science test?
 It can!
 Some science questions on the HiSET science test cover statistics and probability.
 These questions are easy to identify because they ask you to manipulate or analyze numerical data, such as information presented in charts and graphs.

-• Mean: The mean is the average of all numbers in a data set.
-To find the mean, find a sum all of all numbers and then divide by the number of numbers.
-For example, the number set is 1,2,3,4,5.
+- Mean: The mean is the average of all numbers in a data set.
+To find the mean, find the sum of all values and then divide by the number of values.
+For example, take the number set 1, 2, 3, 4, 5.
 The sum of these numbers is 15.
-15 divided by 5 (the number of numbers) is 3.
+15 divided by 5 (the number of values) is 3.
 The mean is 3.

-• Median: The median, also known as the “middle number,” is the number that is in the middle of a data set.
+- Median: The median, also known as the “middle number,” is the number that is in the middle of a data set.
 You can find it by organizing the numbers from smallest to largest and finding the one in the middle.
-For example, the number set is 1,5,6,2,7,3,4.
-Organized, the number set is 1,2,3,4,5,6,7.
+For example, consider the number set 1, 5, 6, 2, 7, 3, 4.
+Organized, the number set is 1, 2, 3, 4, 5, 6, 7.
 The median is 4 because it falls right in the middle.

-• Mode: The mode is the number in a data set that shows up the most, also known as the most common value.
-The data is 1,4,5,6,2,1,4,4.
-4 is the mode because it shows up three times.
+- Mode: The mode is the number in a data set that shows up the most (also known as the most common value).
+Consider the data set 1, 4, 5, 6, 2, 1, 4, 4.
+The mode is 4 because it shows up three times.

-• Range: The range is the difference between the smallest and greatest values in a data set.
-In the data set of 1,3,6,9,3,5,2,1, the smallest number is 1 and the largest number is 9.
-The difference between 1 and 9 is 8.
+- Range: The range is the difference between the smallest and greatest values in a data set.
+In the data set of 1, 3, 6, 9, 3, 5, 2, 1, the smallest value is 1 and the largest value is 9.
+The difference between 9 and 1 is 8.
 Therefore, the range is 8.